adam-p/yesterday-i-learned/javascript.md

 * `String(null)` works; `null.toString()` doesn't.
 * [ALWAYS](http://blog.heroku.com/archives/2015/11/10/node-habits-2016) make an `.npmrc` that sets `save=true` and `save-exact=true`.
 * [`includes()` rather than `contains()`](http://www.2ality.com/2015/11/tc39-process.html?m=1), because MooTools, apparently.
 Incidentally, `[NaN, NaN].indexOf(NaN)` never finds any, and `includes()` does.
+* > [sessionStorage is just like localStorage, but it's local to the tab](https://github.com/mozilla/localforage/issues/2#issuecomment-27452423), so if you have two tabs on the same site they won't see each other's sessionStorage.
+[Opening a page in a new tab or window will cause a new session to be initiated.](https://developer.mozilla.org/en/docs/Web/API/Window/sessionStorage)

 ## Deferred API